zzuse/dotfiles/README.md

     # Install Mackup
     brew install mackup
-    # Launch it and back up your files
-    mackup backup
-    # Launch it and restore your files
-    mackup restore
     #Copy back any synced config file to its original place.
     mackup uninstall
     #Display the list of applications supported by Mackup.